Interlibrary Loan //

 Interlibrary Loan PoliciesIn order to use the interlibrary loan service, I understand that:

-- I am required to include a valid, active e-mail address or phone number (that I check regularly) with my ILL request.
+- I am required to include a valid, active UArts email address and phone number (that I check regularly) with my ILL request.
 I agree to respond in a timely manner to all messages concerning my request.

 - Items not picked up within 10 days will be returned to the lending library.

-- I am responsible for returning the item on the due date written on the paper band at the front of the book.
+- I am responsible for returning the item by the due date written on the paper band at the front of the book.
 [This date can also be found in my library record]

 - Overdue ILL items accrue fines at the rate of $1.00 per day per item.